seamusrobertmurphy/ART-TREES-Repository-Demo-2025/README.md

     -   Outputting the final calculated area in hectares.
 -   **Run the Script**: Execute the entire R Markdown file.
-You can do this by clicking the "Run All Chunks" button in RStudio or by using the `knitr` function.
+You can do this by clicking the “Run All Chunks” button in RStudio or by using the `knitr` function.
 The script will process the spatial data and display the final result in the console.